gateio/gateapi-java/docs/DeliveryApi.md

         String contract = "BTC_USDT_20200814"; // String | Futures contract
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
         Integer countTotal = 0; // Integer | Whether to return total number matched.
 Default to 0(no return) try {
             List<FuturesOrder> result = apiInstance.listDeliveryOrders(settle, status)